-Throughout the Académie, we will discuss the potentialities of images and sounds.
-Together, we will watch a film a day: films authored by, and films that have inspired the visiting faculty.
-We will consider film as a means of resistance, a tool to generate new critical forms, material and ideas, a medium for creating a common experience.
-We will juxtapose fictions that have documentary tendencies with documents that open fictional spaces, and instigate a dialogue between them.
-We will inhabit the space between story and history.
-We will discuss expanded practices, beyond film and projections: convening other artworks, archives, performances and discussions into the exhibition space, working with printed matter, inventing new models of interaction between artist, audience and material.
+Throughout the Académie, we discussed the potentialities of images and sounds.
+Together, we watched a film a day: films authored by, and films that have inspired the visiting faculty.
+We considered film as a means of resistance, a tool to generate new critical forms, material and ideas, a medium for creating a common experience.
+We juxtaposed fictions that have documentary tendencies with documents that open fictional spaces, and instigate a dialogue between them.
+We inhabited the space between story and history.
+We discussed expanded practices, beyond film and projections: convening other artworks, archives, performances and discussions into the exhibition space, working with printed matter, inventing new models of interaction between artist, audience and material.

-Images for our times will be structured around rituals and repetition.
-Each day will begin with a screening, followed by a walk.
-A perambulation through the city of Dakar towards a new location where we will sit and discuss what we have screened.
-The program will not be production focused, but fellows will be encouraged to work on small projects, make images in Dakar, and share them with the fellows during dedicated weekly viewing sessions.
+Images for our times was structured around rituals and repetition.
+Each day began with a screening, followed by a walk.
+A perambulation through the city of Dakar towards a new location where we sat and discussed what was screened.
+The program was not production focused, but fellows were encouraged to work on small projects, make images in Dakar, and share them with the fellows during dedicated weekly viewing sessions.

-The curriculum will be shaped each week by the visiting faculty members: filmmakers and artists John Akomfrah, Mati Diop, Alain Gomis, Joana Hadjithomas and Khalil Joreige, Alfredo Jaar, Naeem Mohaiemen, curator and writer Rasha Salti and film scholar Nicole Brenez.
+The curriculum was shaped each week by the visiting faculty members: filmmakers and artists John Akomfrah, Mati Diop, Alain Gomis, Joana Hadjithomas and Khalil Joreige, Alfredo Jaar, Naeem Mohaiemen, curator and writer Rasha Salti and film scholar Nicole Brenez.

-This session is open to filmmakers and artists interested in working with moving images, as well as film programmers, curators, researchers, and art historians with a commitment to the moving image.
+This session was open to filmmakers and artists interested in working with moving images, as well as film programmers, curators, researchers, and art historians with a commitment to the moving image.

 Eric Baudelaire (b.
 1973) is an artist and filmmaker based in Paris, France.
 After training as a political scientist, Baudelaire established himself as a visual artist with a research-based practice incorporating photography, printmaking and video.
 Since 2010, filmmaking has become central to his work.
 His feature films Also Known As Jihadi (2017), Letters to Max (2014), The Ugly One (2013) and The Anabasis of May and Fusako Shigenobu, Masao Adachi and 27 Years Without Images (2011) have circulated widely in film festivals (including Locarno, Toronto, New York, FID Marseille and Rotterdam film festivals).
 When shown within exhibitions, Baudelaire’s films are part of broad installations that include works on paper, performance, publications and public programs, in projects such as APRÈS at the Centre Pompidou in Paris, and The Secession Sessions, which traveled to the Berkeley Art Museum, Bétonsalon in Paris, Bergen Kunsthall and Sharjah Biennial 12.
 Baudelaire has had monographic exhibitions at the Witte de With (Rotterdam) the Fridericianum (Kassel) the Beirut Art Center, Gasworks (London) and the Hammer Museum in Los Angeles, and has participated in the 2017 Whitney Biennale, the 2014 Yokohama Triennale, Mediacity Seoul 2014, and the 2012 Taipei Biennial.
 His work is in the collections of the Reina Sofia Museum in Madrid, the MACBA in Barcelona, the Museum of Modern Art in New York, the Centre Pompidou in Paris and M+ in Hong Kong.